Curlee and Sarah Discaya: Personal lives

 Curlee and Sarah Discaya are a married couple.
 The two first met as classmates at Pasig Catholic College.
-The had a civil ceremony in 2003 and later a church wedding in 2016.
+They had a civil ceremony in 2003 and later a church wedding in 2016.
 They have three sons and a daughter.

 A September 2025 Vera Files column claimed that Sarah is the niece of former Pasig Mayor Vicente Eusebio, whose family administered the city from 1992 to 2019, as her mother is Eusebio's half-sister.
-In turn, she is also alleged as a first cousin of former Pasig Mayor Robert Eusebio and former Pasig Representative Richard Eusebio.
+In turn, she is also alleged as a first cousin of former Pasig Mayor Bobby Eusebio and former Pasig Representative Richard Eusebio.
 She had previously dismissed allegations of her family being related to the Eusebios before stating that it is a tactic by political opponents.

+Legal issues

 Luxury car collection

 A Maserati Levante Modena 2022 and Jaguar F-Pace owned by the Discayas seized by the Bureau of Customs.

 The couple has a collection of 40 luxury vehicles, which was featured in Julius Babao's interview in September 2024.
 The Bureau of Customs (BOC) announced on August 28, 2025 that it would launch an investigation into the collection to determine if appropriate fees were paid.

 The BOC executed a search warrant on September 2, 2025 acquiring custody over 12 vehicles.
 By September 4, 16 vehicles were surrendered to the BOC by the Discayas.

+The cars are being auctioned off to pay taxes owned under existing laws for forfeiture.
+One of the cars, a Rolls-Royce, sold for 29 million pesos at auction to a Baguio businessman after two previous auction attempts failed to attract bidders.
+Previously, a video of a news interview featuring the car with Sara went viral, where she stated she bought the Rolls-Royce because it came with a “free umbrella”.

+Arrest of Sarah Discaya

+On December 5, 2025, President Bongbong Marcos announced the pending arrest of Sarah Discaya as well as other officials because of a P100-million ghost flood control project in Davao Occidental.
+The Office of the Ombudsman confirmed this after the President spoke.
+Assistant Ombudsman Mico Clavano was quoted as saying: